The following are questions and answers regarding the planned herbicide treatment. We'll be updating this often, so check back for new information.

 The Department of Environmental Conservation.

 During 2015-16 we updated the original lake management plan that was developed in 1996.
 This plan identified our priorities and the possible tools to use to achieve those priorities.
 This is an ongoing project that will require years of sustained effort.
-You can view the executive summary with updates here or you can view the full lake management plan here.
+You can view the 2021 work plan here or you can view the full lake management plan here.

 Have a question we didn’t cover?
 Submit it below and we’ll get back to you shortly.